London Luxury Property Market Seen Highest Growth in 6 Years

 The city’s prime property market has grown by 1.2 per cent, a feat not seen since 2015.

 The luxury property market in London is on the road to recovery as a report published by Knight Frank saw that prices in the city’s upscale neighbourhoods have grown the fastest in six years.

 The past few years have not been the best for London as it has to endure the aftermath of Brexit and more recently, the pandemic.
 As a result, downward pressure on property prices is seen — “average prices in prime central London increased by 1.2 per cent in the year to October”.

-Prior to this modest growth rate, home prices in London was recording double-digit growth and it peaked in 2015.
-This is before the following summer where the country held a referendum on its leaving of the European Union (Brexit).
-Suffering on multiple fronts, the “succession of uncertainties” meant goom outlooks but one has to understand that the 1.2 per cent annual growth is the highest since September 2015.
+Before this modest growth rate, home prices in London were recording double-digit growth and peaked in 2015.
+This was before the following summer when the country held a referendum on leaving the European Union (Brexit).
+Suffering on multiple fronts, the “succession of uncertainties” meant grim outlooks, but one must understand that the 1.2 per cent annual growth was the highest since September 2015.